MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-new-user-aad.md

 ## Create an Azure Stack user account using PowerShell

 If you don't have an Azure subscription, you can't use the Azure portal to add a tenant user account.
-In this case, you can use the Azure Active Directory Module for Windows PowerShell instead.
+In this case, you can use the AAD Module for Windows PowerShell instead.

 > [!NOTE]
 > If you're using Microsoft Account to deploy the ASDK, you can't use Azure AD PowerShell to create a tenant account.

 1. Install the **64-bit** version of the [Microsoft Online Services Sign-in Assistant for IT Professionals RTW](https://go.microsoft.com/fwlink/p/?LinkId=286152).

-2. Install the Microsoft Azure Active Directory Module for Windows PowerShell with these steps:
+2. Install the Microsoft AAD Module for Windows PowerShell with these steps:

     - Open an elevated Windows PowerShell command prompt (run Windows PowerShell as admin).
     - Run the **Install-Module MSOnline** command.